 As the name implies, this type of dart has a slight bend to it that adds just a little extra touch of a curve to a garment when a straight dart won’t fully get the job done.
 You’ll typically find curved darts in skirts or pants where extra shaping in the belly area is often needed.

 It may not be a surprise that these darts are a bit more difficult to sew than straight ones.

 Double point darts (also called fish-eyed or closed darts) are basically two straight darts joined together at the widest ends.
 They are mostly used in the waist area where you need more curves or shaping, such as the bodice of dresses or jackets that need a rounded design to fit at the waist.

-The widest point would be in the middle (at the waist), while one tip points towards the bust and the other tip points towards the hips.
+The widest point would be in the middle (at the waist), while one tip points toward the bust and the other tip point towards the hips.
 It may also look more flattering in some areas than the single point, so it’s good to use if you want something unique and custom-looking.

 Darts Placement In Clothes and other items